 - Little Black Ant

 - Pavement Ant

 A Note on Satellite Colonies

 Some species create satellite colonies to cover a broader territory.
 These satellites lack their own queens and may be located some distance from the main colony.
 Carpenter ants are the most famous example of a species with a satellite colonial structure.

 Borax will only work against the immediate colony, so it may be necessary to locate the main colony outside before an infestation will completely disappear.

 Commercial vs Homemade

 Commercial borax ant baits are actually fairly common.
-Many of these are gel baits like the popular Terro Liquid Ant Killer are stored in a bait tray.
+Many of these are gel baits like the popular Terro Liquid Ant Killer and are stored in a bait tray.
 Some others are granular baits.

-Purchasing a commercial borax ant killer is more expensive than a homemade ant bait from borax and other common ingredients, but are sometimes more effective.
+Purchasing a commercial borax ant killer is more expensive than a homemade ant bait made from borax and other common ingredients, but are sometimes more effective.
 The reason for this is that the commercial bait mixture usually includes other insecticidal ingredients so the actual borax concentration is much lower.